-The evaporator motor is located in the evaporator compartment on the L.H. side of vehicle is protected by a 90 amp, manually-resettable (CB3) circuit breaker mounted in the main power compartment (refer to Section 06, "Electrical System" in this manual for details).
+The evaporator motor is located in the evaporator compartment on the L.H. side of vehicle is protected by a 90 amp, with manual-reset (CB3) circuit breaker mounted in the main power compartment (refer to Section 06, "Electrical System" in this manual for details).

-The condenser coil mounted on the opposite side of the evaporator is ventilated by four axial fans.
-The fan motors are protected by a manually-resettable 70 amp circuit breaker (CB 7) mounted in the main power compartment on rear R.H. side of vehicle (Figure 6).
-Furthermore, the following relays, diodes and multiplex modules are located in the evaporator compartment (Figure 7).
+The condenser coil mounted on the opposite side of the evaporator is ventilated by four brushless axial fans.
+The fan motors are protected by a manual-reset 70 amp circuit breaker (CB 7) mounted in the main power compartment on rear R.H. side of vehicle (figure 6).
+Furthermore, the following relays, diodes and multiplex modules are located in the evaporator compartment (figure 7).
 They are mounted on the HVAC components panel located on the R.H. side wall when facing the compartment.